nodejs/node/doc/api/esm.md

 * `"node"` - matched for any Node.js environment.
 Can be a CommonJS or ES module file.
 * `"require"` - matched when the package is loaded via `require()`.
+   As `require()` only supports CommonJS, the referenced file must be CommonJS.

 Condition matching is applied in object order from first to last within the `"exports"` object. _The general rule is that conditions should be used